LuisMQuinones/KrakenTicker/README.md

  - Last Bid Price and Volume
  - Last Ask Price and Volume
  - Last Traded Price and Volume
- - Last time Data were updated
+ - Last time Data was updated

 ### Python Script
- - Retrives data from Kraken's servers by using their REST API
+ - Retrieves data from Kraken's servers by using their REST API
  - Parses JSON response
  - Formats into CSV
  - saves to text file